Mahfuzul-Alam/Mahfuzul-Alam/README.md

 - 👋 Hi, I’m @Mahfuzul-Alam
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m fresh CSE from AIUB
+- 🌱 I’m a fresh CSE graduate from AIUB
 - 💞️ I’m looking to collaborate on SDET
 - 📫 How to reach me +8801939594524